-- Required hours:

-- o 1st hour of every day (10am Sun, 9am M-Th)

-- Nights 7:30 9:20 (Monday nights free!)

-- You need a total of 37 hours...

-- o ...8 hrs of which need to be afternoon hours

-- ...and at least one shiur or CnC each afternoon on Sun, Mon, Tue, & Thu.

-- Tip: In the first weeks, when you're trying out courses, you may actually want to sign up for more than 37 hours, just so you can try out all the courses you're considering.
-Then you'll know which to keep and which to drop.

-- Required courses:

-- Hilchot Shabbat (there are three "flavors" -
+- Required hours: - o 1st hour of every day (10am Sun, 9am M-Th) - Nights 7:30 9:20 (Monday nights free!) - You need a total of 37 hours... - o ...8 hrs of which need to be afternoon hours - o ...and at least one shiur or CnC each afternoon on Sun, Mon, Tue, & Thu. - Tip: In the first weeks, when you're trying out courses, you may actually want to sign up for more than 37 hours, just so you can try out all the courses you're considering.
+Then you'll know which to keep and which to drop. - Required courses: - Hilchot Shabbat (with Rav Lerner, Rav Rafi, or Rav Eitan) - o Shiur Klali, Monday @ 3pm Registration Day:

-"Hilchot Shabbat" with R. Lerner, "Hilchot

-Shabbat" with R. Rafi, and "Textual Shabbos

-Food" with Ray Eitan).

-- o Shiur Klali, Monday @ 3pm

-Registration Day:

-Once registration begins on Sun Aug 28 at 9:00am Eastern Time, you have 48 hours to log in and select your courses.
-Registration closes Tue Aug 30 at 9:00am Eastern Time.
+Once registration begins on Sun Aug 27 at 9:00am Eastern Time, you have 48 hours to log in and select your courses.
+Registration closes Tue Aug 29 at 9:00am Eastern Time.
 (Students who are not financially clear will not be able to register - please contact Ruthie now at office@midreshetmoriah.org to clear up any remaining financial issues.)
 Log in, click "Register for Courses," and select your courses.
 When you finish choosing your courses, go back to the "Main Page" and click "Reserve Rakezet Slot."
 On that tab, you will see the "Rakezet meeting slots" which are open for you.
 This is the time you'll meet one-on-one every week with your Rakezet (Faculty Mentor) to learn or schmooze.
 Each Rakezet will be making available a number of these time slots, and the earlier you register, the more choice of slots you'll have.
 Slots which are already taken by other students will be invisible to you; slots which are still open but which conflict with your schedule will appear in grey so that you can decide whether to go back and change your schedule in order to accommodate a Rakezet slot you prefer.
 Working your Rakezet meeting into your schedule may mean making some changes to your schedule - yet another reason to consider your schedule just a "rough draft."
-From when you arrive until Thu, Oct 27, you can change your schedule freely as often as you like by just logging in each night and making changes.
+From when you arrive until Thu, Oct 19, you can change your schedule freely as often as you like by just logging in each night and making changes.
 Until then, you'll be trying out shiurim all day.
 So your registration is actually just a "rough draft" to work on for the first few weeks until you get it the way you want it.
-No stress if your Rakezet, Bracha, or Rav Eitan suggests trying out a shiur you hadn't planned on - try it, and if it's not for you, just log in and switch. - Class of 5777 is gonna rock Midreshet! - שיעורים begin Sunday Sep.
-11 at 10:00am!
+No stress if your Rakezet, Bracha, or Rav Eitan suggests trying out a shiur you hadn't planned on - try it, and if it's not for you, just log in and switch. - Class of 5778 is gonna rock Midreshet! - begin Sunday Sep.
+3 at 10:00am!